ejnguyen619/hero-rise/README.md

 ## Strategy

 If you don't feel confident you can win the battle, it is wise to run away and try a different monster to fight.

+## After Combat

+Keep track of how many enemies are defeated so far.
+Try to get as many kills as possible!